dingxiong/phys7224/README.md

 # prerequisite
 In order to deploy `django` in `Apache`, we need to do two things:

-1 install `mod-swgi` Apache module.
+1. install `mod-swgi` Apache module.
 In Ubuntu, `sudo apt-get install libapache2-mod-wsgi`

 2. modify the Apache configuration file to indicate the right path to the homework folder and grand write permission to user group `www-data` to that folder.
    In Ubuntu, this file lives under /etc/apache2/sites-available/.
    File `000-default.conf` in this repository shows a sample Apache configuration.

+**Note : **
-Also, note that during the setup, we need to restart Apache server a few times.
+1. During the setup, we need to restart Apache server a few times.
+2. We will create a virtual python environment to serve the web pages, or worst, install a local version of python if the default version is not advanced enough.

+# safety problem
+I am not familiar with this problem.
+But, as you can see from the sample `000-defult.conf` file, we are trying to grand permission to a folder under a user's home folder ( probably Prof. Predrag's home folder).

+I am not sure whether this will cause vulnerability of system files.

 ## the steps I followed to set it up in my laptop (just to record the steps).
 ```